AzureCosmosDB/management-sdk-samples/README.md

 These samples demonstrate create or update operations on the following Cosmos DB resources, including:

 - Accounts:
-    - Serverless, Vector search, IP firewall rules, and disabling local auth (key-based data plane access) to force Entra Id for Auth-N and role-based access control (RBAC) for Auth-Z
+    - Serverless, IP firewall rules, and disabling local auth (key-based data plane access) to force Entra Id for Auth-N and role-based access control (RBAC) for Auth-Z
 - Databases
 - Containers:
-    - Hierarchical partition keys, custom index policies, unique keys, computed properties, conflict resolution policies, vector index policies, autoscale throughput
+    - Hierarchical partition keys, index policies, unique keys, ttl, conflict resolution policies, autoscale throughput
 - Throughput
+    - Update autoscale throughput
 - RBAC definitions:
     - Creating a built-in definition, creating a custom RBAC definition
 - RBAC assignments

 The samples also include some other handy conveniences for developers working with Cosmos resources including:

-- Selecting your default Azure Subscription
-- Getting your IP address to add to a Firewall Rule
+- Getting your IP address to add to a Firewall Rule, add Portal Access and Azure data center access
 - Getting your principal id for RBAC assignments

 ## Languages available